-You must keep to your organisation's policies and procedures on medication including:
+You must be clear about your role and responsibilities in supporting the use of medication.
+If you are authorised to support the use of medication, you must keep to your organisation's policies and procedures on medication, including:

 - a. safe administration

 - b. recording

-- c. handling
+- c. safekeeping

-- d. safekeeping
+- d. disposal.

-- e. disposal

-This includes prescription and non- prescription 'household' medication.
-You must never give any of your own medication to an individual, even if it is non-prescription.
+This includes prescription and non-prescription 'household' medication.
+You must never give your own or their family's medication to an individual, even if it is non-prescription.
 You must not give advice on medication.

-6.3 Safety and well-being
+Safety and well-being

-Your employer has a responsibility to put arrangements in place to promote your health and well-being.
-You also have a responsibility to take reasonable care of your own health and safety and that of other people as you carry out your work.
+All employees have a responsibility to take reasonable care of their own health and safety, and reasonable care not to put other people at risk by what they do or don't do as they carry out their roles.
 You therefore need to work with your employer as they carry out their duty of care to you.